 Focus tightly

-KS2 and KS3 have weekly Discovery Day activities; for example, John Muir, DofE, Rotary Club, Arts Award Drama, Arts Award Art, Sports Leaders, Eco Warriors and Journalism Club.
+KS2 and KS3 have weekly Discovery Day activities, alongside John Muir, Duke of Edinburgh, Rotary Club, Arts Award Drama, Sports Leaders and Journalism Club.
 All Discovery Day Activities and Enrichments have essential skills attached.
-For example, Journalism Club links to Listening & Creativity.
-KS4 are given opportunities to develop essential skills through their classes and encouraged to discuss progress that they have made outside of school.
-Over 70% of our Year 10 students have made clear progression through their steps for academic year 22 - 23.
+KS4 are given opportunities to develop essential skills through their classes and encouraged to discuss progress that they have made outside of school, some may opt for an Discovery Day option instead of a 6th GCSE.
+The Speech and Language Therapy Team also support during tutor time which can be used for essential-skill reflection.
+Essential skills are so embedded by KS4 that Principle 5 naturally occurs, without the directed teaching .
+Younger key stages have more explicit teaching time.
+Weekly assembly for all key stages (including KS4) has a skill focus and visuals to support.
 Post 16 have specific communication, independence and work experience sessions where they can reflect on the essential skills they are demonstrating.
-This is greatly supported through the BTEC Work skills Programme.
-We have purchased Print Shop Equipment for an onsite work experience run by the Post 16 Students - the essential skills are highlighted in the different job descriptions that the students will have the opportunity to apply for.
-Our Faculty Spotlight highlighted the range of activities including our Challenge Day, Café Tricolore and the Careers Guest Speakers and how that linked to essential skills development.
+This is supported through the Employability Programme.
+There is Print Shop Equipment for an onsite work experience, the essential skills are highlighted in the different Job Descriptions that the students will have the opportunity to apply for.
+We highlight the range of activities including our Challenge Day, American Diner and the Careers Guest Speakers and how that linked to essential skills development.

 Keep practising